BastienPerdriau/SharePointRunner/README.md

 ## Close-future features / improvments
 These features are mandatory to have a real usable tool for a large panel of use cases

+- Architecture improvnents to manage différents levels of running (from tenant to file, and maybe managed metadata too)
 - Manage folder, list items and files
 - Finish the example "ManagedMetadataReceiver"
 - Create NuGet packages (one with the SDK, one with the process)
-- Separate receivers from the program which call the process to DLL
-- Add logs, the is none at the moment (Log4Net, to console, file, trace, all configurable)
+- Add logs, there is none at the moment (Log4Net, to console, file, trace, all configurable)
 - Several tehcnical improvments

 ## Future features / improvents

+- Separate receivers from the program which call the process to DLL
 - Create PowerShell CmdLets to call the process with a standard configuration file (XML nor JSON)
-- Others technical improvnents (and some architecture)
+- Others technical improvnents